 You’re uncertain whether you’d want to pursue a career as a professional accountant, then enrolling for a degree in accounting is a good option to choose from.

-Ultimately, the choice depends on your end goal – to specialize in professional accounting or choose a different (but relevant) career within the same field.
+Ultimately, the choice depends on your end goal – to specialise in professional accounting or choose a different (but relevant) career within the same field.

 There are several routes you can choose from in order to obtain the professional accounting qualification.
 Among them, the CAT-ACCA route is the fastest.